flutter/plugins/packages/espresso/README.md

 of the Android app used for testing.
 It's best to put this in a debug or androidTest AndroidManifest.xml so that you don't ship it to end users.
 (See the example app of this package.)

-Add dependencies to your build.gradle:
+Add the following dependencies in android/app/build.gradle:

 ```groovy
 dependencies {